Azure Entra ID as Token Issuer

 This example is using the PolicyServer runtime client, the same settings exist for the management client as well.

-The following configuration snippet shows the required settings for the PolicyServer client to request a token via AAD:
+The following configuration snippet shows the required settings for the PolicyServer client to request a token via Entra ID:

 {